 No one ever said rehabilitation could not be fun.
-For our patients in the Comprehensive Inpatient Rehabilitation Unit (CIRU), we provide recreational activities that promote cognitive, motor, social and emotional recovery through the patient’s interests.
+For our patients in our Inpatient Rehabilitation Program, we provide recreational activities that promote cognitive, motor, social and emotional recovery through the patient’s interests.
 Therapeutic recreation can help patients return to the activities they enjoyed before their hospitalization and introduce them to new activities.

-Our recreational therapists work with children, adolescents and teens using:
+Our therapists work with children, adolescents and teens using:

 - Individual treatment sessions–With one-on-one interaction, our patients can increase their strength and endurance with positive, active and healthy leisure choices.

 - Group treatment sessions–In a group setting, patients are encouraged through peer interaction.
 This helps them adapt socially.

 - Community outings–These outings give our patients a chance to become aware of their abilities while improving their functional independence.
 During the outings, patients can learn new skills that will prepare them to return to school and the community.
 Our therapists coordinate the outings to match the specific needs of each patient and to involve parents and caregivers.

 - Therapeutic play–This helps patients get used to their surroundings in inpatient rehabilitation and allow them to heal while having fun.